justirma/coffeebrewed/content/blog/weekly-digest-02-05-2019.md

 ## SHARE ME.

 Share this post if it was helpful or you!
 If you’d like this in a weekly newsletter form, shout me on [Twitter](https://twitter.com/_justirma) and let me know :) If there’s enough interest I’ll get a mailing list running.

+--

+## About Me

+My name is Irma Mesa.
+I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
+I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
+Now, I'm paying it forward.

+I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](/consulting/)

+Talk soon.

+Irma